Request Info

 CCU Test-Optional Policy

-Colorado Christian University has implemented a test-optional policy for the 2022-23 and 2023-24 academic years.
+CCU currently has a test-optional policy.
 This will allow most freshman applicants the option to be considered for admission without submission of ACT, SAT, or CLT scores.
 The Office of Undergraduate Admission is able to evaluate most applicants for admission with or without the use of test scores by reviewing the rigor of high school coursework, written essays, and spiritual recommendation.
 However, to qualify for a Distinguished Achievement or Trustees' scholarship, a standardized test score is required.
 See our Scholarships page for more information.

 Student Visa Requirements